astu-ict-stock-mgt/stock-mgt-team-b/README.md

 npm run dev
 ```

+## Project Status
+Currently: 🚧 In Development
+The project is being developed collaboratively by the ASTU ICT internship team.

 ## 📄 Documentation

 Full requirements, use cases, and design details are documented in the project's Software Requirements Specification (SRS).